 3. How to Build a Simple Dovecote Bluebird House

 Traditional dovecote birdhouses are beautifully crafted, with multi-angled rooflines.
-If you are an intermediate weekend woodworker like me, you might find the compound angles a bit intimidating to conquer.
+If you are an intermediate weekend woodworker like me, you might find the compound angles intimidating.
 My version of the dovecote eliminates the complex angles, yet the stepped-up roof design mimics the look of an expensive dovecote.
-Learning how to build a simple dovecote style bluebird birdhouse will attract many beautiful birds to your backyard.
+Learning how to build a simple dovecote-style bluebird birdhouse will attract many beautiful birds to your backyard.

 4. Rustic Platform Bird Feeder

 The Country Store Bird Feeder resembles a rustic building from the Old West, and its design adds a bit of whimsy to a basic platform feeder without sacrificing functionality.
 The platform feeder features a fly-through design that allows birds to approach the feeder from every direction, and the covered bin protects the seed from rain and snow.
 The porch roof helps to keep the seed dry on the feeding platform, and the feeder tray has drainage holes in the corners.
 The feeder is finished with a few simple trim pieces and colored stains to add character to the design.

 5. A Nesting Shelf Made From Salvaged Wood

 This attractive birdhouse—or, more accurately, this nesting shelf—was made from pieces of salvaged wood.
 The ends and bottom pieces of the birdhouse were cut from a cedar corner board removed during a remodeling job, and I salvaged the milled side pieces from the railings of a cedar play set.
 A few slats from an old pallet provide the roof pieces and door trim, and the metal stars tacked to each of the ends are re-purposed Christmas ornaments.